BetterAndroid/PanguText/docs-source/src/en/library/android.md

 - `PopupWindow`
 - `Toast` (foreground only in higher system versions)

-Layouts based on `RemoteView` will not take effect because they are remote objects and do not use the current `Context`'s `LayoutInflater` for layout loading.
+Layouts based on `RemoteView` will not take effect because they are remote objects and do not use the current `Context`'s `LayoutInflater` for layout inflation.

 :::